Layr-Labs/eigenlayer-contracts/docs/middleware/IndexRegistry.md

 # IndexRegistry

 This contract assigns each operator an index (0 indexed) within each of its quorums.
 If a quorum has $n$ operators, each operator will be assigned an index $0$ through $n-1$.
 This contract is used for AVSs that need a common ordering among all operators in a quorum that is accessible onchain.
 For example, this will be used in proofs of custody by EigenDA.
-This contract also keeps a list of all operators that have every joined the AVS for convenience purposes in offchain software that are out of scope for this document.
+This contract also keeps a list of all operators that have ever joined the AVS for convenience purposes in offchain software that are out of scope for this document.

 ## Flows

 ### registerOperator

 The RegistryCoordinator for the AVS makes call to the IndexRegistry to register an operator for a certain set of quorums.
-The IndexRegistry will the assign the next index in each of the quorums the operator is registering for to the operator storing the following struct:
+The IndexRegistry will assign the next index in each of the quorums the operator is registering for to the operator storing the following struct:
 ```solidity
 // struct used to give definitive ordering to operators at each blockNumber.
 // NOTE: this struct is slightly abused for also storing the total number of operators for each quorum over time